 - By doing this, the bacteria release nutrients that other organisms could not access.
 The bacteria do this by changing the nutrients from inaccessible to usable forms.
 The process is essential in the nitrogen cycle.

 - Nitrogen-fixing bacteria that fix nitrogen for plant growth are widely available in most soil e.g., Rhizobium, Azotobacter and Clostridium are free-living soil bacteria that fix nitrogen without a plant host.

 - They have also been the source of several significant therapeutic medicines.

 - Decomposers – saprophytic fungi – convert dead organic material into fungal biomass, carbon dioxide (CO2), and small molecules, such as organic acids.

-- Mutualists – the mycorrhizal fungi – colonise plant roots.
-In exchange for carbon from the plant, mycorrhizal fungi help to make phosphorus soluble and bring soil nutrients (phosphorus, nitrogen, micronutrients and, perhaps, water) to the plant.
+- Mutualists– the mycorrhizal fungi – colonize plant roots.
+In exchange for carbon from the plant, mycorrhizal fungi help to make phosphorus soluble and bring soil nutrients (phosphorus, nitrogen, micronutrients and perhaps, water) to the plant.

-- Parasites – The third group of fungi, pathogens or parasites, causes reduced production or death when they colonise roots and other organisms
+- Parasites – The third group of fungi, pathogens or parasites, causes reduced production or death when they colonize roots and other organisms.

 Role of Algae:

 - Play an important role in the maintenance of soil fertility, especially in tropical soils.

 - Adding organic matter to the soil when they die and thus increasing the amount of organic carbon in the soil.

 - Acting as a cementing agent by binding soil particles and thereby reducing and preventing soil erosion.